OpenDAO (OPEN) Price Reaches $1.94 on Top Exchanges

 OpenDAO Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as OpenDAO directly using US dollars.
-Investors seeking to acquire OpenDAO should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy OpenDAO using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as OpenDAO directly using US dollars.
+Investors seeking to trade OpenDAO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OpenDAO using one of the aforementioned exchanges.

 Receive News & Updates for OpenDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OpenDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.